muhibbudins/homies/README.md

 # Hi, Welcome to Homies

-Homies are landing page template for Home Design Agency, this repository build for kulgram "Kuliah Telegram" in FemaleGeek Community.
+Homies are landing page template for Home Design Agency, this repository build for everyone to learn how to create template from scratch with own design.

 ![Preview](/img/full.jpg)